-Assessment Overview
+Assessment overview

-All candidates take two papers: Paper 1 and Component 3.
+All candidates take two papers.
+Paper 1, and one of Paper 2 or Component 3.
 Component 4 is optional and assesses speaking and listening skills.
 This component is separately endorsed and marks will not contribute to a candidate's overall grade.